5 Key Technology Decisions for a Scalable MVP

 Microservices architecture is good only when the following two conditions back it up:

 This pattern is suitable for services where billions of requests pour in each day.
 We used this to develop an ad server with similar criteria and earned favorable results.
 But such cases are exceptions- scaling a number like that from Day 1 is a huge task and it rarely happens.

 The other factor is the number of members in a team.
 My personal opinion is a team with more than 100 members and a strong business need for agility are possible use cases for microservices.

 Let me share an experience.
-In 2016, we used microservices to build an MVP as the hype surrounding it was high.
-Microservices architecture is inherently distributed- their complexities made iterations frequent and deadlines got delayed.
-Finally, we rolled out the MVP after a year, instead of our initial plan to launch it within 6 months.
+In 2016, we used microservices for an MVP development, as the hype surrounding it was high.
+Microservices architecture is inherently distributed- their complexities made iterations frequent, and deadlines got delayed.
+Finally, we rolled out the minimum viable product after one year, instead of our initial plan to launch it within 6 months.

 We had to fight real hard with distributed transactions, debugging was tough, and even simple user stories had complexities.
 The level of complexities we encountered was unprecedented.
 Distributed systems are hard to manage.
 The team had to implement complex patterns like outbox patterns and circuit breakers for transactional integrity and reliability.
 Over time, these patterns have matured but it pushed me to think, “Is this kind of complexity necessary?
 Is the ROI that much alluring?”
 The answer was negative.

 Before considering the Microservices journey for your startup, ask these two questions – Do we need to support billions of requests every day?
 Will I ramp up my development team to 100+ engineers in a couple of years?
 If the answers are ‘No,’ do not go ahead.
 Instead, adopt the Modular Monolith.
 Like microservices, it comes with a database for each module that allows parallel development to an extent, but it is deployed as a single unit removing the complexities of distributed systems to another day.